odedstein/sgi-introduction-course/201_polylines/201_polylines.md

 5. Fill out `exercises/get_pencil_spline.m` to turn a very coarse polyline into a fine polyline where points are sampled from a catmull-rom spline.
 You should call `catmull_rom_interpolation.m`.

 Good luck!

+P.S.: If this feels easy for you or you've done it already for whichever reason, here are some other cool stuff you could try (in no particular order):

+* Do all of this... in 3D!
+3D Catmull-Rom splines are defined in the same way as 2D ones, and they are mostly used to interpolate between trajectory keyframes for objects that move in videogames or movie scenes.
+How about you add to these functions 3D functionality?
+* Catmull-Rom splines are just one type of Hermite splines.
+Could you try to do the same for other derivative rules (see[here](https://en.wikipedia.org/wiki/Cubic_Hermite_spline)).
+* What happens if the curve is not closed?
+What could we do to still impose derivatives at the first and last point?
+* How could we specify the points that we want to be *sharp* instead of smooth?